rentalita/django-collector/README.md

-Django Collector -- collects email addresses
+Django Collector -- Collects email addresses.
 ===

 Django Collector is a django application that is used to collect email